Mean Time Between Failure

 - What change would prevent recurrence?

+You can apply the 5 Whys analysis or FMEA to structure this investigation.
 This transforms reactive maintenance into systematic problem-solving and prevents repeated failures from compromising your MTBF.

 MTBF is a real-time pulse check on your operation's reliability.
 When you consistently monitor and improve it, you stop reacting to failures and start planning for optimal performance.